 Allergen Labelling Requirements For Businesses Providing Prepacked Foods

-Since 13th December 2014 new allergen labelling and notification rules have been in force for businesses that supply prepacked food or drinks to consumers, such as food manufacturers, packers, retailers and online stores.
-The Regulations are: EU Food Information for Consumers Regulation (No. 1169/2011) (FIC) and Food Information Regulations 2014 (SI 2014/1855) (FIR) .
+Allergen labelling and notification rules affect businesses that supply prepacked food or drinks to consumers, such as food manufacturers, packers, retailers and online stores.
+The relevant rules are set out in the: EU Food Information for Consumers Regulation (No. 1169/2011) (FIC) and Food Information Regulations 2014 (SI 2014/1855) (FIR) .

 The purpose of the Regulations is to provide information to consumers about potential allergens contained in prepacked food, so that the consumer can see if there is anything in that food that they may be allergic to.
 The Regulations include a detailed list of the 14 most common allergen groups.
 If any of these allergens have been used in the preparation or manufacture of the food product then the food business operator is required to clearly display the allergen in the list of ingredients.